krptn/krypton/README-USER-AUTH.md

 **Note:** user classes are not thread-safe.
 Please create a new one to use in each thread!

+**Final Note:** Krypton does not verify the security of the password (e.g: complexness), please do this yourself!

 Here is an example usage of creating a new user:

 ```python